-We are partnering with Birmingham City University’s School of Visual Communication and School of Education to deliver a unique programme which will harness the power of visual literature and storytelling.
+We are developing a unique programme which will harness the power of visual literature and storytelling.

 We are seeking Expressions of Interest from primary, secondary and SEN schools and PRUs in Birmingham and surrounds to participate in a three-year children’s literature programme which will take a radical, visual literacy approach to the teaching and learning of reading and writing across whole year groups.

 - New books (picture books, comics and graphic novels) matched to every class, every year, 15 provided per class